divonlan/genozip/docs/genozip.rst

                      |

 .. option:: -K, --kraken filename.
 Incorporate the Taxonomy ID of each line into the file.
 For use with genocat --taxid.
-For SAM/BAM it also adds a TX:i field.
+For SAM/BAM it also adds a tx:i field.

 | See: :ref:`kraken`